Conditional Relative Frequencies In Exercises 37–42, use the cont... | Study Prep in Pearson+

 Conditional Relative Frequency

 Conditional relative frequency refers to the relative frequency of a category given a specific condition or subset of data.
-It is calculated by dividing the frequency of a category by the total frequency of the condition being considered.
-This concept helps in assessing the relationship between two variables by focusing on the frequencies within a particular group, allowing for insights into associations and dependencies.
+It is calculated by dividing the frequency of a particular category by the total frequency of the condition being considered, such as row or column totals in a contingency table.
+This concept helps in assessing the relationship between two categorical variables and determining if an association exists.

 Recommended video: